Momentum Squeeze Indicator: How to Spot and Trade Explosive Breakouts

 -

-Wait for the Squeeze to Fire (Grey/Green Dots) — The first grey or green dot after a run of black/red ones means the squeeze is releasing.
-That's your signal to act.
+Wait for the Squeeze to Fire (Grey/Green Dots) — The first grey or green dot after a run of black or red ones means the squeeze is releasing.
+That's your signal.

 -

-Enter in the Direction of Momentum — If momentum is positive and rising when that firing dot appears, go long.
+Enter in the Direction of Momentum — If momentum is positive and rising when the firing dot appears, go long.
 If it's negative and falling, go short.
-Simple.

 -

-Exit on Fading Momentum — When the histogram bars start getting smaller (bright green turning darker, or bright red turning darker), it's a good time to take profits or tighten your stop loss.
+Exit on Fading Momentum — When histogram bars start shrinking (bright green to dark green, or bright red to dark red), take profits or tighten your stop loss.

 | Signal | Condition | Action |